OliviaRodri/Amazon_Vine_Analysis/README.md

 ##  Summary:
 In summary, this data analysis indicates there was a slight difference between a non Vine 5 star review (52.7%) verses a paid Vine 5 star review (52.3%).
-Therefore, having a paid Vine review made no difference in the percentage of 5-star reviews based of these percentages.
+Therefore, having a paid Vine review made no difference in the percentage of 5-star reviews based on these percentages.
 To further support or disprove this result, the same analysis could take place for a 4 star review between the non paid Vine and paid Vine reviews.